jadecobra/python_tdd_exercises/source/passing values.rst

         def text(value):
             return None
     ```
-    we now see an [AssertionError](./AssertionError.rst) in the terminal
+    we now see an :doc:`AssertionError` in the terminal
 - update the return statement with the expected value to make the test pass

 .. code-block:: python